MaelAbgrall/HardwareforAI/README.md

 	- minimum: 16 GB of ram (12GB sticks doesn't exists)
 	- recommended: 32 GB (same here, 24GB sticks does not exists)

 Current Ram prices are crazy (there is at the moment a lawsuit against manufacturers about prices agreement between them).
 So this is understandable to not go for the 32 GB.
-You can also want to upgrade your computer later...
+Same if you want to upgrade your computer later...
 Motherboard have at least 2 places to put ram, so it's always a good move to only take half of the available ram slot, in order to be able to upgrade later.

 Check at last their frequency: some ram can go really fast (3200Hz +) but the downside is that it's not supported by the motherboard (as for the CPU, you can easily find the maximum ram speed for every motherboard on the specs / datasheet)